pushqrdx/dotfiles/README.md

 ### Desclaimer

-You need to read and understand the changes i made because even though i try be as close to vanilla vim as possible, there's still changes that deviate from that.
+Even though i tried to be as close to vanilla vim as possible, there's still changes that deviate from that.
+You need to read and understand these before copy/pasting them.

 ### Features